 Her research has been published in the Proceedings of the National Academy of Sciences, as well as Social Science & Medicine, Population Research & Policy Review, and other journals.
-She is currently a visiting researcher at the Indian Statistical Institute in Delhi, and a visiting fellow at Princeton University.

 Diane grew up in eastern Connecticut.
 She holds a BA from Villanova University, and MPA and a PhD from Princeton University.
 See her academic website here.